top of page

 USING SKETCHING IN YOUR CLASSES (classrooms, field trips & field courses)

-1. CA Native Plant Society field journal curriculum (GREAT intro to nature sketching, whether you’re a teacher or not.)
+2. CA Native Plant Society field journal curriculum (GREAT intro to nature sketching, whether you’re a teacher or not)

-USING OTHER PEOPLE’S IMAGES (same rules apply for illustrations)
+USING OTHER PEOPLE’S IMAGES (same rules apply for illustrations and photos)

 WHY IMAGES MATTER